dsaulsb1/Fraud-Project/README.md

 ##### Why K-Means Clustering

       1. It is easy to implement k-means and identify unknown groups of data from complex data sets.
-            - The results are presented in an easy and simple manner.
+            - The results are presented easily and straightforwardly.
       2. K-means algorithm can easily adjust to the changes.
-If there are any problems, adjusting the cluster segment will allow changes to easily occur on the algorithm.
+If there are any problems, adjusting the cluster segment will allow quick changes to the algorithm.
       3. K-means easily scales to large datasets.
-      4. K-Means returns clusters which can be easily interpreted and even visualized.
+      4. K-Means returns clusters that can be easily interpreted and even visualized.
             - This simplicity makes it highly useful in some cases when you need a quick overview of the data segments.
       5. Compared to using other clustering methods, a k-means clustering technique is fast and efficient in terms of its computational cost